DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/data/key_management.md

 ---

 The automatic key management feature in Duende IdentityServer requires a store to persist keys that are dynamically created.
+By default, the file system is used, but the storage of these keys is abstracted behind an extensibility point.
 This page describes the extensibility point that models the key management store, and is useful if you wish to implement your own storage.

 {{% notice note %}}